Volkswagen Passat Common Problems

 Even though Passat is plagued with problems, it is still a great car.
 It has a smooth and comfortable ride, spacious trunk, and roomy seats.
 As long as you avoid the problem years (like 2002 and 2003), you should be good to go.
 Moreover, you can avoid high repair costs and keep your car running for a long time.

-For over 45 years, Little Germany is a Bosch Authorized Service Center that specializes in full service and repair services for German-made cars such as the VW Passat.
+For over 45 years, Little Germany is a certified Service Center that specializes in full service and repair services for German-made cars such as the VW Passat.
 Contact Little Germany for all your auto repair needs.
 If you need service after our normal business hours, please fill out our After-Hours form.